ohmree/cellularpp/README.md

 - [x] Fix weird extra-cell bug (see previous item).
 (This was caused because of an overflow)
 - [ ] Fix testing (the test just doesn't seem to work).
 - [ ] Implement meaningful tests.
-- [ ] Implement more automata like a powder toy type thing, WireWorld and some roguelike cave-generation algorithms.
+- [x] Implement more automata like a powder toy type thing, WireWorld and some roguelike cave-generation algorithms (implemented WireWorld so far).
 - [ ] Add tutorial/docs/usage instructions, possibly using some automated tool (might not be needed since the library core is so small).
-For now use `bin/main.cpp` as a reference.
+For now use any of the `cpp` files in `src/bin` as a reference.
 - [ ] Add an actual project binary with pluggable automata, possibly using multiple executables in a certain directory (like how Rust's `cargo` tool handles pluggable subcommands)
 - [ ] Automate building with docker
 - [ ] Automate testing with docker.
 We might need to use Wine for that ~~but I use WSL so it shouldn't run on my system~~.
 - [ ] Setup a `.dockerignore` file.
 I think it's used to not include files we don't need from the base image?
-- [ ] Implement generic graphical frontend for automata (working on this)
+- [x] Implement generic graphical frontend for automata ~~(working on this)~~ (probably won't happen)
 - [ ] Maybe integrate Lua for writing automata?